opencodeiiita/GoGit/CONTRIBUTORS/IIITA/Second_year/Shailesh Tiwari/info.md

 Ans3) I dont think ` git tag` and ` git revert` havent been done yet.
 AnswerFInal) If I had to add all the three answers together, then they would come as a part of just one chunk and we will then have to `edit` that chunk.

+Ques - 1 What if you clone without fork?
+What problems will you face when you try to contribute in this condition?
+Ans1) We might have problence syncing and thus may be unable to contribute properly.
+If we dont have write permission in our remote then well be unable to contribute.